MLAN1O/whatsapp-ha-addon/whatsapp/README.md

 # Whatsapp web HA add-on

+This add-on is a fork maintained by Max L. Mendes (MLAN1O).
+The original project was created by Gabriel González (gajosu).

 _A WhatsApp API client that connects through the WhatsApp Web browser app with Home Assistant._

 ![Supports aarch64 Architecture][aarch64-shield]